Back pain

 August 16, 2020 Tags: , , , , ,

 Is avoiding strength training with weights best for your back pain?
-Many people believe they should not lift weights because of their chronic aching back.
+Many people believe they should not lift weights because of their aching back.
 This belief is unhelpful and can perpetuate your back pain.
-Strength training is a safe and effective way to decrease your persistent back pain.
-This article addresses how you can structure your strength training program to get the best results.
+Strength training is a safe and effective way to decrease persistent back pain.
+This article teaches you how to structure your strength training program and get the best results.

 Strength Training Proven to Decrease Back Pain

-Multiple studies prove the benefits of strength training for people with persistent low back pain.
-A 2014 study done at the University of Florida separated 49 people with back pain into 3 groups.
-One group performed low back muscle exercises.
+Multiple studies prove the benefits of strength training for people with persistent back pain.
+A 2014 study at the University of Florida separated 49 people with back pain into 3 groups.
+One group performed low-back muscle exercises.
 The second group performed a total body strength training program.
 The third group performed no exercise.
 After 4 months both exercise groups showed large improvements in back pain.
 Disability in the total-body strength training group decreased the most.

 Lower back pain